lumeland/lume.land/plugins/tailwindcss.md

 This plugin accepts a configuration object with the available options:

-- `config`: Configuration object for Tailwind where you can define themes, plugins, etc. See the
+- `options`: Configuration object for Tailwind where you can define themes, plugins, etc. See the
   [Tailwind docs for more info](https://tailwindcss.com/docs/configuration)
 - `extensions`: The file extensions that Tailwind will be analyze to extract the